netspooky/xx/README.md

 - [ ] Command and Macro interface
 - [ ] An official file format specification

-Version 0.3 adds ANSI formatting and multiline comments.

-Version 0.4 adds all the unicode Box Drawing Character and Block Elements as comments and an updated codebase that is easier to work with.

 Eventually I will combine this with the yxd project: https://github.com/netspooky/yxd

 If you have any suggestions or ideas, feel free to submit an issue or a PR, or message me on twitter: [@netspooky](https://twitter.com/netspooky)

+## Updates

+- Version 0.3 adds ANSI formatting and multiline comments.
+- Version 0.4 adds all the unicode Box Drawing Character and Block Elements as comments and an updated codebase that is easier to work with.
+- Version 0.4.1 fixes some issues with characters inside of ASCII strings